kongulov/kongulov.dev/_posts/2022-08-29-what-are-indexes-and-how-do-they-work.md

 ```

 After this operation, MySQL will start using the age index to perform similar queries.
-The index will also be used for selections by ranges of values of this column:
+The index will also be used for selections by ranges of values for this column:

 ```sql
 SELECT * FROM users WHERE age < 29